 - 1. Bring in more emergency trained medical personnel and/or ambulances. - 2.
 Bring in more volunteers to assist medical personnel. - 3.
 Bring in more emergency craft and first responders on the course. - 4.
-Increase warm beverages before the swim and at feeding stations. - 5.
-Have special procedures (different than normal) for removing swimmers from the water & venue. - 6.
+Increase warm beverages before the swim and at feeding stations.

+- 5. Have special procedures (different than normal) for removing swimmers from the water & venue. - 6.
 Increase warm beverages after the swim. - 7.
 Increase thermal treatment gear (blankets, hot water bottles, etc.) - 8.
 Make warm showers available on-site. - 9.
 Make warming facilities (buildings, tents, vehicles, etc.) available on-site. - 10.
-Other: Specify
+Other: hydration

-Specify what extra listed items you will provide: Click here to enter text.
+Specify what extra listed items you will provide: beverages and snacks to aid in electrolyte and hydration

-Comment on how you will be prepared to care for multiple medical issues: Click here to enter text.
+Comment on how you will be prepared to care for multiple medical issues: we have an athletic trainer and head life guard and will call EMT if medical issues expand.

-If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues: Click here to enter text.
+If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues: it will not be that cold.